All You Need to Know About French Watches

 The chronographs used Swiss generic movements.
 Basic time-only watches, however, use movements from French suppliers.

 Maty was founded in 1951.
-In terms of their range of watches, they’re like Yema.
+Concerning their range of watches, they’re like Yema.
 They offered everything from time-only dress watches to chronographs and dive watches.
 And, like Yema, they’ve used Swiss chronograph ebauches.

 The company still exists and remains under the ownership of the family of the company’s founder, Gerard Mantion.
 These days, while the watches are assembled in France, they’re equipped with Asian quartz movements.